Multi-Issue Social Learning: Introduction

-Consider the classical setting of sequential information aggregation from the economics literature known as the {\it herding} model~\cite{Banerjee}.
-In this setting agents arrive one after the other, possibly in some random order, and each has to choose some action.
+Our work is closely tied to an exciting branch of the economics literature studying the celebrated {\it herding} model~\citep{Banerjee, Bikhchandani}.
+This literature studies sequential information aggregation.
+In this setting, agents arrive one after the other, possibly in some random order, and each has to choose some action.
 The value of each action is the same for all agents and depends on some underlying unknown state of nature.
-Each agent privately receives a stochastic signal that is correlated with the state of nature.
+Each agent privately receives a stochastic signal (i.e., private information) that is correlated with the state of nature.
 Thus, the choice of action for the agent arriving at stage $t$ is based on his signal as well as actions chosen (and not signals observed) by his predecessors.
-For the sake of a concrete setting, consider a set of tourists who choose a restaurant for dinner.
-The tourists may not know which place is better, but before their trip they may have gotten a signal in the form of some restaurant review: The Israeli tourist might have read a review in some local paper in Tel-Aviv, whereas the German tourist might have read some blog written by a foodie in Berlin.
-Each tourist also sees the choice made by some of the other tourists, those that had dinner earlier.
-Based on this information he must make up his mind.
+Using a similar framework to ours, the aforementioned papers and most of the follow-up literature study a setting where all agents can observe each other.
+The primary observation is that efficiency can only prevail, even when there is only a single issue, whenever signals are unbounded \citep{SmithSorensen}.
+Signals are called bounded when the ex-post probability of the true state of nature conditional on the signal is bounded away from $1$, across all states and all signals.
+In contrast, we demonstrate an observability network that supports efficient learning of multiple issues even when signals are bounded.